AttackerZone/gitbooktest/plugins/richquotes.md

 https://plugins.gitbook.com/plugin/richquotes

-Be sure too activate the option from the book.json file :
+After installation Be sure too activate the option from the book.json file :

 ```
 {